lizuoyue/lizuoyue.github.io/index.md

       Zuoyue Li - 李 作越
     </h1>
     <p>
+      I am a software engineer on the <a target="_blank" href="https://lens.google">Lens</a> team at <a target="_blank" href="https://www.google.com/about/careers/applications/locations/zurich">Google Zurich</a>.
-      I am a Ph.D. student in the <a target="_blank" href="https://cvg.ethz.ch">Computer Vision and Geometry (CVG)</a> group at <a target="_blank" href="https://ethz.ch/en.html">ETH Zurich</a>,
+      Before that, I was a Ph.D. student in the <a target="_blank" href="https://cvg.ethz.ch">Computer Vision and Geometry (CVG)</a> group at <a target="_blank" href="https://ethz.ch/en.html">ETH Zurich</a>,
       supervised by <a target="_blank" href="https://people.inf.ethz.ch/marc.pollefeys">Prof. Marc Pollefeys</a>.
-      My research interests focus on 3D vision and 3D generative models, and I collaborate closely with
+      My former research interests focused on 3D vision and 3D generative models, and I collaborated closely with
       <a target="_blank" href="https://people.inf.ethz.ch/moswald">Prof. Martin R. Oswald</a> and <a target="_blank" href="https://zhpcui.github.io">Prof. Zhaopeng Cui</a>.
       My doctoral research was mainly funded by the <a target="_blank" href="https://www.datascience.ch">Swiss Data Science Center (SDSC)</a> fellowships.
     </p>
     <p>
-      I am currently a research intern at <a target="_blank" href="https://research.google/locations/zurich">Google Zurich</a>
+      I was a research intern at <a target="_blank" href="https://research.google/locations/zurich">Google Zurich</a>
       with a topic on generative AI and digital humans.
 I was a research engineer intern at
       <a target="_blank" href="https://www.metacareers.com/v2/locations/zurich">Meta Zurich</a> with a topic on 3D object detection and scene understanding,
       and was an overseas researcher in the <a target="_blank" href="https://www.ut-vision.org/sato-lab">Computer Vision Group</a> at the